Convergence of trees with a given degree sequence and of their associated laminations: Lamination-valued processes

-In this section, we prove Theorem \ref{thm:cvlamproc}, stating the equivalence between the Gromov-weak convergence of trees and the convergence of their associated lamination-valued processes.
-We first need to introduce some notation, recall the definition of the Gromov-weak topology and establish some additional geometric properties of reduced trees.
+In this section, we prove Theorem \ref{thm:cvlamproc}, stating the equivalence between the planar version of the Gromov-weak convergence of trees and the convergence of their associated lamination-valued processes.
+We first need to introduce some notation and establish some additional geometric properties of reduced trees.